aeg3njit/A03/README.md

 ```
 2. Create a **repository**

 A **repository** is a collection of files for a project.
-To create a **repository** you need to open your terminal on your device (if you haven't already from the last step) and use the cd command to the place where you would like to have your **repository**.
+To create a **repository** you need to open your terminal on your device (if you haven't done so already from the last step) and use the cd command with the place where you would like to have your **repository**.

 For example, if I want a **repository** on my desktop, I would use the following command: